Mohammed-Hassan3/project_proposal/README.md

 ##### Task1

-Create Employee class :
+-Create Employee class :
 the class holds data: Name, Age, and salary the function that prints the data

 ##### Task2

-Create EmployeesManger Class : the Manager class will have a list of employees and make the functionality of this list, the functions in the menu options.
+-Create EmployeesManger Class : the Manager class will have a list of employees and make the functionality of this list, the functions in the menu options.

 ##### Task3

-Create FrontendManager Class : print the menu, get a choice, and call employeesManager to functionality for us
+-Create FrontendManager Class : print the menu, get a choice, and call employeesManager to functionality for us